Scratch Built Railroad Turntable

 The control booth is made from scribed basswood sheet.
 The doors and windows are 3D printed with .005 styrene “glass”.
 The roof is corrugated aluminum from Northeastern Scale Lumber given a weathering treatment to remove the shine.

-I mounted all the items shown in the diagram below on the underside of the turntable pit with the exception of the control unit which is mounted on the facia above my engine servicing area.
+I mounted all the items shown in the diagram below on the underside of the turntable pit with the exception of the control unit.